Mean (song): Production and release

 Taylor Swift began working on her third studio album, Speak Now (2010), two years before its release.
 She conceived it as a loose concept album about the things she wanted to tell certain people but never had a chance to.
 Swift described the songs as "diary entries" reflecting the emotions that assisted her in navigating adulthood.
 The confessional lyrics she wrote for Speak Now were more straightforward and confrontational compared to those on her previous albums.
 Swift was inspired by her detractors to write the album's sixth track, "Mean", explaining that although she acknowledged constructive criticism, she was bothered by critics who "attack everything about a person" and were "just being mean".
 She wrote the song by herself and produced it with Nathan Chapman.

 "Mean" was released for digital download on October 19, 2010, as part of a three-week iTunes promotional countdown for Speak Now.
 Big Machine Records released the track to country radio in the United States on March 7, 2011, as the third single from the album.

 Music and lyrics

 "Mean" is 3 minutes and 57 seconds long.
 Music journalists regarded it as the most country-sounding track on Speak Now (Note: Crtitics such as American Songwriters Rick Moore, The Star-Ledgers Tris McCall, The Washington Posts Allison Stewart, Rolling Stones Grady Smith, and Roughstock's Matt Bjorke) and in Swift's discography.
-(Note: Critics such as Smith, McCall, Taste of Countrys Billy Dukes, The Independents Roisin O'Connor, and the Boston Heralds Jed Gottlieb) The six-string banjo-led country pop and bluegrass song incorporates several acoustic instruments associated with country music, such as fiddle and mandolin.
-(Note: Attributed to Stewart, Billboards editorial staff, and the musicologists James E. Perone, Nate Sloan, and Charlie Harding) The sparse production features an upbeat arrangement, hand claps, multitracked vocals, and roots music influences.
+(Note: Critics such as Smith, McCall, Taste of Countrys Billy Dukes, The Independents Roisin O'Connor, and the Boston Heralds Jed Gottlieb) Set over a tempo of 160 beats per minute, "Mean" is a banjo-led country pop and bluegrass song that incorporates several acoustic instruments associated with country music, such as fiddle and mandolin.
+(Note: Attributed to Stewart, Billboards staff, and the musicologists James E. Perone, Nate Sloan, and Charlie Harding) Swift said that the song's prominent use of banjo was a response to criticism that she was "not country enough".
+The production features an upbeat arrangement, acoustic guitar strums, brush-played drums, hand claps, multitracked vocals, and roots music influences.
 The music critic Annie Zaleski described Swift's country vocal twang in the song as "overly saccharine".
 Stephen Thomas Erlewine from AllMusic thought that the country-leaning composition evoked the music of the Dixie Chicks.